hatim09/hatim-mamujee-capstone-server/README.md

 3. dotenv
 4. knex
 5. mysql
-6. nodemon - This is a nice to have and keeps the server running after changes are made.
+6. nodemon - This is a nice to have and keeps the server running if changes are made in the back-end code.

 The above dependancies can be installed using the following command 'npm install express cors dotenv knex mysql nodemon'.